binkley/modern-java-practices/README.md

 However, unlike built-in solutions, Checkstyle will not auto-format code for you.

-The demonstration projects assume [checkstyle configuration] is located in [`config/checkstyle/checkstyle.xml`](./config/checkstyle/checkstyle.xml).
+The demonstration projects assume checkstyle configuration at [`config/checkstyle/checkstyle.xml`](./config/checkstyle/checkstyle.xml).
-This is the default location for Gradle, and configured in Maven.
+This is the default location for Gradle, and configured for Maven in this project.

-The Checkstyle configuration sample is stock [`sun_checks.xml`](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml) with the addition of support for `@SuppressWarnings(checkstyle:...)`.
+The Checkstyle configuration used is stock [`sun_checks.xml`](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml) with the addition of support for `@SuppressWarnings(checkstyle:...)`.

+If you use Google Java coding conventions, consider [Spotless](https://github.com/diffplug/spotless) which can autoformat your code.

 ---